 void OnMqttReceived(char* topic, byte* payload, unsigned int length)

-Next, we have a code example, based on the examples of the library itself.
+Next, we have a code example, based on the examples from the library itself.
 This example is based on an Ethernet Shield, but the operation is similar with any other connection.

 #include <Ethernet.h>